YARE0909/YARE0909/README.md

-Hello there, I am Pradyumna D a sophomore at SRM Institute Of Science and Technology by day and a web developer by night.
+Hello there, I am Pradyumna D a juinor at SRM Institute Of Science and Technology by day and a web developer by night.
 I enjoy designing elegant and unique UI/UX and exploring other exciting things.

 # My Tech Stack
 - React Js, Next Js, Remix, Angular, React Native